 January is the coldest month of the year.
 During this month, the Everest region dips in the snow.

 The temperature in the night is much colder and freezing.
 However, the daytime is quite sunny.

-Even in January, the temperature in the daytime in the Everest region is around 8-12 degree.
-And in the night it drops down to -17 degree.
+Even in January, the temperature in the daytime in the Everest region is around 8-12 degrees.
+And in the night it drops down to -17 degrees.

 There might be snowfall but, you can continue your trek as soon as the snowfall stops.

 The sun shines for an average of 5-7 hours per day in January.
 You will feel warm and comfortable while the sun shines upon your head.